Averynder/SOEN-341/README.md

 6. Run (cd client)
 7. Run (npm start)

+### Check User Login
+1. In the user account of your db enter in netname = user, password = password
+2. Launch the application
+3. Enter Andre's App and Enter in username & password {user, pass}
+4. Go to http://localhost:3001/check to verify logged in or out
+5. Go to http://localhost:3001/logout to log out, all changes in console

 ### Setting up Database
 1. Run the 'test' script first
 2. Next run the 'soen341' script